filip26/ld-cli/README.md

 ### 📁 Manual Download

 Download the latest release from the [GitHub Releases page](https://github.com/filip26/ld-cli/releases/).
+Click Assets to see the available downloads.

 After downloading, extract the archive and make the binary executable: